Gunna (rapper): 2019–2022: Drip or Drown 2, Wunna, and DS4Ever

-2020–2022: Wunna, DS4EVER and Slime Language 2

 In February 2020, Gunna was featured on three songs.
 He appeared on Pop Smoke's "Dior" remix, released on February 12.
 He was also featured on Marlo's "My Hood" alongside Roddy Ricch and London on da Track on A Boogie wit da Hoodie's song "Numbers", both released on February 14.
 Gunna later released a collaborative single with Nav, titled "Turks", featuring Travis Scott.
 The song was released on March 27, 2020, and serves as the lead single to Nav's third studio album, Good Intentions (Gunna is also featured on the track "Codeine" from the album).
-"Turks" marks the second time the three artists had collaborated on the same song following Scott's song "Yosemite".
+"Turks" marks the second time the three artists had collaborated on the same song following Scott's "Yosemite".
 Six days later, on April 2, 2020, he released a collaborative track with producer Turbo and Young Thug, titled "Quarantine Clean", referencing the COVID-19 pandemic.

 On March 6, 2020, he released "Skybox", the lead single of his second studio album, Wunna.
 It was released with an accompanying music video.
 On May 18, 2020, Gunna released the title track of the album, which was the second single.
 Four days later, on May 22, Gunna released the album.
 It features guest appearances from Young Thug, Nechie, Lil Baby, Roddy Ricch, and Travis Scott.
-The album debuted at number one on the Billboard 200, becoming his first number one album.
+The album debuted at number one on the Billboard 200, becoming his first number-one album.
 On July 24, 2020, he released the deluxe edition, with eight more songs, featuring additional guest appearances from Yak Gotti, Future, Nav, and Lil Uzi Vert.

 On August 14, 2020, Gunna and hip hop collective and record label Internet Money released the single "Lemonade", featuring Don Toliver and Nav.
+The track would proceed to be one of the biggest hits of 2020, peaking at number six on the Billboard Hot 100, and was eventually certified 4× platinum by the RIAA.

 On April 16, 2021, Gunna released a collaborative album with Young Thug and their record label Young Stoner Life titled Slime Language 2.
+The record featured guest appearances from Travis Scott, Drake, Rowdy Rebel, Lil Baby, Lil Uzi Vert, Coi Leray, Big Sean, Nav, Skepta, Future, YNW Melly, Yung Bleu, Sheck Wes, Kid Cudi, and Meek Mill, and debuted at number one on the Billboard 200 albums chart, moving 113,000 album-equivalent units in its first week.

-On January 7, 2022, Gunna released his third studio album, DS4Ever, which is the fourth and final installment in his Drip Season series.
+On January 7, 2022, Gunna released his third studio album, DS4Ever, the fourth and final instalment in his Drip Season series.
 The album features guest appearances from Future, Young Thug, 21 Savage, Drake, Kodak Black, Chlöe, Lil Baby, G Herbo, Nechie, Chris Brown, Yung Bleu, and Roddy Ricch.
+The album debuted at number one on the Billboard 200 albums chart, moving 150,000 album-equivalent units in its first week.
+The album notably blocked the Weeknd's album Dawn FM from the top spot by approximately 2,300 units.